lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

   server: "tcp://10.211.55.6:1883"
 ```

 In the above example, a custom configuration named `demo_conf` is created.
 To utilize this configuration when creating a stream, use the `CONF_KEY` option and specify the configuration name.
-More details can be found at [Stream Statements](../../../sqls/streams.md) for more info).
+More details can be found at [Stream Statements](../../../sqls/streams.md)).

 **Usage Example**